revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-159. Given that Spark is 100 times faster than Hadoop, what is the business use case for Hadoop?
+159.Given that Spark is 100 times faster than Hadoop, what is the business use case for Hadoop?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 - Spark runs a workload up to 100 times faster than Hadoop.

 As we know that every day in Internet has huge amount of data being generated , the data in both formats structured and Unstructured.